agsup/quartz/content/notes/Spring 2023/American Government/Congress.md

 - Disadvantages:
     - Publicly hated (but the hate isn't acted upon)
     - Like, really, really hated (less than 1/10 of the population <u>doesn't hate Congress!</u>)
+- Term Limits?
+    - They're not going to do it federally because it's too profitable!
+    - Some states were able to get it done

 ## Apportionment
 -